 While your MacBook gets older, it’ll begin to last for shorter durations while you use it if it’s not on its charger.
 Often your battery life percentage falls from 100 percent to 50 percent within a few minutes.

 This may frustrate you as a MacBook owner.
-It restricts your mobility while you’re on your MacBooks and makes you feel as if you’re using a desktop computer.
+It restricts your mobility while you’re on your MacBook and makes you feel as if you’re using a desktop computer.